 I call Aaron about a more in-depth visit to the Temple Emanu-el’s Jace’s Place.
 His father answers, concerned that the two boys have not come home.
 I explain that we are working on an infomercial project on the shelters.
 I promise to have the boys contact him.
 He is cool for a parent who’s 14 year-old son hasn’t come home overnight.

 It’s a short walk to the Factory.
 The boys are easy to find.
 Assistant Blair casually explains that they stayed with him after finishing the developing of the Big Shot portraits.
 Andy is not in, probably sleeping in after our busy night.
 Aaron calls his dad and promises to come home.
 It’s a school day.
 We take the boys to eat.
-I’m livid that they may have been exploited.
+I am livid that they may have been exploited.
+I also feel responsible for leaving them at The Factory

 “What were you thinking, staying out all night?
 That guy’s twice your age.”